 2000 AD - issue 243

-Today I’m writing about issue 243 of a comic book called 2000 AD.
-Inspired by the original prog slog blog, I have been rereading very early issues of this famous comic book from my youth, back in the late 70s and early 80s.
+Today I'm writing about issue 243 of a comic book called 2000 AD.
+Inspired by the original prog slog blog, I have been rereading issues of this famous comic book from my youth.
+My youth was back in the late 70s and early 80s, which makes these comic books very old.
 One of the most powerful emotions when rereading this old comic – along with appreciation of the art, being entertained by the stories, and disappointment at the almost complete lack of diversity – is a huge helping of nostalgia.
 I read these comics for the first time as a young kid, and at such an impressionable age they inevitably became a big part of who I am.

 The third story is undoubtedly the very first time I read Nemesis the Warlock, and it made a big impression.
-The art is by the sublime O’Neil in his pomp, and the stylised designs play to his strengths.
-No faces, which O’Neil struggles with, are required, instead we see only masks, monumental architecture, and detail.
-The anatomy of the characters is a little stiff, too, but that is O’Neil and I wouldn’t have it any other way.
+The art is by the sublime O'Neil in his pomp, and the stylized designs play to his strengths.
+No faces, which O'Neil struggles with, are required, instead we see only masks, monumental architecture, and detail.
+The anatomy of the characters is a little stiff too, but that is O'Neil and I wouldn't have it any other way.
 What you lose in dynamic poses, you gain in detail, such as the scaly hide and teeth of the alien named Ragnar, a beautiful thing.
-The chiaroscuro lighting is also a thing of beauty, and again the detail, all the straps, scratches, stubble, splinters, and strings of drool make every panel a tiny, dense work of art.
+The chiaroscuro lighting is also a thing of beauty, and I'm going to mention the detail again, all the straps, scratches, stubble, splinters, and strings of drool make every panel a tiny, dense work of art.

 Then we get Judge Dredd, relegated to fifth story, and the art is easily as good as the O'Neil work on Nemesis the Warlock.
 The art is by Steve Dillon, joint creator of Abslom Daak, Dalek Killer, which I enjoyed, though it was stupid, and it is great to see his art employed on a classy strip like Judge Dredd.
 The story does, however, start with the death of Judge Giant, one of the few black characters in the comic book, which is not okay.
 It is very much not okay, and I was very dismayed about it the first time I read it, I remember.
 The art, though, is great.
 Dillon draws heavy, robust figures in very naturalistic and realistic poses.
 He draws great technology, too.